-Gladstone Park Secondary College will maintain a supply of adrenaline autoinjector(s) for general use, as a back-up to those provided by parents and carers for specific students, and also for students who may suffer from a first time reaction at school.
+GPSC will maintain a supply of adrenaline autoinjector(s) for general use, as a back-up to those provided by parents and carers for specific students, and also for students who may suffer from a first time reaction at school.

-Adrenaline autoinjectors for general use will be stored at sick bay and canteen and labelled "general use".
+Adrenaline autoinjectors for general use will be stored at Sick Bay and labelled "general use".